 Effective independent study is vital for success at British universities and working well in groups is also a key skill.
 We support you to develop these with structured weekly independent and group study tasks.

 You will have an individual tutorial with your tutor every week.
 This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for independent study.
 To help you develop your ability to study independently, we assign guided study tasks to complete in your own time.
 We also help you to identify your own development needs and work on them independently with access to excellent learning materials.

-Regular projects require you to work in groups or individually to produce presentations and write essays, and regular additional tasks are also set.
+Regular projects both in groups and individually may include producing presentations, writing essays, and additional tasks.
 These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.

+Effective independent study is vital for success at British universities and working well in groups is also a key skill.
+We support you to develop these with structured weekly independent and group study tasks.

+You will have an individual tutorial with your tutor every week.
+This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for guided study